Fire Protection Systems

 Fire alarm system

-Alarm systems are advanced these days, and you may be surprised to hear that these systems not only notify the occupants within the building of fire by way of speakers or bells, but they also alert police and fireman directly through a link to those public responders.
-Indeed, these systems can also automatically take a snapshot of the floor plan where the fire broke out so that police and fireman will be well informed on arrival.
+Alarm systems are advanced these days, and you may be surprised to hear that these systems not only notify the occupants within the building of fire by way of speakers or bells, but they also alert police and firefighters directly through a link to those public responders.
+Indeed, these systems can also automatically take a snapshot of the floor plan where the fire broke out so that police and firefighters will be well informed on arrival.

 Fire suppression system